vany0114/EF.DbContextFactory/README.md

 services.AddSqlServerDbContextFactory<OrderContext>();
 ```

-Also you can use the known method `AddDbContextFactory` with the difference that it receives the `DbContextOptionsBuilder` object in order that you're able to build your DbContext as you need.
+Also you can use the known method `AddDbContextFactory` with the difference that it receives the `DbContextOptionsBuilder` object so you’re able to build your DbContext as you need.

 ```cs
 var dbLogger = new LoggerFactory(new[]